-In the environmental field, at the United Nations Conference on Environment and Development, which was held at Rio de Janeiro in 1992 and well known as 'Rio Summit', the concept of access to justice was proclaimed in the context of ensuring access to information and public participation in environmental decision making.
+In the environmental field, through the last 25 years, review mechanisms at the national level became required to hold administrative law accountability in environmental decision makings.
+At the United Nations Conference on Environment and Development, which was held at Rio de Janeiro in 1992 and well known as 'Rio Summit', the concept of access to justice was proclaimed in the context of ensuring access to information and public participation in environmental decision makings.
 This concept was developed in the Convention on Access to Information, Public Participation in Decision-Making and Access to Justice in Environmental Matters (Aarhus Convention), which was signed in 1998 and entered into force in 2001.
 Although the Aarhus Convention is the regional convention, since 2010, the United Nations Environmental Programme has promoted the global diffusion of this concept based on the Aarhus Convention.

-The Aarhus Convention emphasises the importance of executive accountability and review mechanisms, which serve for holding executive accountability.
-Here, along with judicial review and merits review, Ombudsman review is assumed as one of review mechanisms that composes the system of review on administrative environmental decision making.
+Here, along with judicial review and merits review, Ombudsman review is assumed as one of the fundamental layers that composes the system of review on administrative environmental decision makings.
 However, compared with judicial review and merits review, the importance of Ombudsman review seems to be not fully recognised in the environmental field.
 It is partly because the Aarhus Convention weights the ability of resolution of individual disputes in its definition of review mechanisms.
 Still, as a layer of system of review, it is rational to consider that the role of Ombudsman review is significant.

-Aiming at distinguishing its role from judicial review and merits review, this paper discusses the role of Ombudsman review in holding executive accountability on administrative environmental decision making.
+Aiming at distinguishing its role from judicial review and merits review, this paper discusses the role of Ombudsman review in holding executive accountability on administrative environmental decision makings.
 The discussion is based on the case study of the actual practices of review mechanisms on the Tokyo Electric Power Company's complex nuclear accidents in Fukushima (TEPCO Nuclear Disaster) in Japan.
 As is well known, Japan does not have the Parliamentary Ombudsman and so there was no Ombudsman review in its system of review.
 However, facing with this national crisis, the National Diet of Japan Fukushima Nuclear Accident Independent Investigation Commission (NAIIC) was established.
 The NAIIC was the first parliamentary institution with statutory mandated investigatory power in the history of Japanese constitutional democracy.
 Although the NAIIC and the Parliamentary Ombudsman was not completely equivalent, the comparison of the practice of the NAIIC with those of judicial review and merits review would provide useful insight for articulating the role of Ombudsman review in the environmental field.